-As well as travel expenses and a reference (oh, and that feel-good factor!), you’ll enjoy a reduced rate on food and retail products on site, plus discounts at local businesses, and the opportunity to invite friends and family in for free.
+As well as travel expenses and a reference (oh, and that feel-good factor!), you’ll enjoy a reduced rate in our cafe and shop on site, plus discounts at local businesses, and the opportunity to invite friends and family in for free.
+You'll also enjoy free travel across Cornwall on First Buses.
 We can tell you more about all this on your welcome day.

 I can’t find a suitable role for me, what shall I do?

 The best thing to do is to talk to us, so give us a call on 01726 811900 or email firstname.lastname@example.org to discuss your requirements.